ThomasBrouwer/HMF/README.md

 Authors: **Thomas Brouwer**, **Pietro Lio'**.

 This project contains an implementation of the Bayesian hybrid matrix factorisation model presented in the paper **Bayesian hybrid matrix factorisation for data integration**.
-We furthermore provide all datasets used (including the preprocessing scripts), and code for experiments.
+We furthermore provide all datasets used (including the preprocessing scripts), and Python scripts for experiments.

 The folder structure is outlined below, giving details of where to find the code, data, and experiments.
 If you have any comments, please feel free to contact me (tab43 @ cam.ac.uk).

 ### Folder structure

+#### Test

 - **/code/** - Code for the HMF model, as well as other matrix factorisation models, helper methods, and more.
   - **/Gibbs/**